phy1um/coding.tommarks.xyz/src/blog/a-bit-famous.md

 believe that I can produce more videos with the same kind of appeal in the future.

 ## Ambitions, Monetization
-I now qualify to monetize my videos, but I worry that because my engagement is quite poor putting ads on videos will drive engagement down.
+I now qualify to monetize my videos, but because my average view duration is low I worry that putting ads on videos will drive engagement down.
 I do not think the monetary value of ads with my current viewership is worth sacrificing engagement, especially because I expect the current pattern of views is temporary.
 While I will be creating a Patreon or other subscription/support option,